DonganTan/DonganTan.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dongan Tan is a PhD candidate at Texas Tech University with majors in International Relations and Public Administration, and a minor in Methods.
+Her research focuses on sanctions in the context of globalization, analyzing both their inputs and outputs using diverse research methods such as game theory, causal inference methods, and network analysis.
+She also instructs courses in Political Analysis and International Relations.
+Outside of her academic pursuits, Dongan enjoys swimming, photography, and exploring new cuisines.